-Any of the LSR register bits 1,2,3 or 4 becomes active will generate an interrupt to inform the host controller about the error status of the current data byte in FIFO.
+If any of the LSR register bits 1, 2, 3 or 4 is a logic 1, it will generate an interrupt to inform the host controller about the error status of the current data byte in FIFO.
+An interrupt is generated immediately when a character with an error has been received.